The best hand weeders in 2026, tested on real weeds by real gardeners

 Cons

-- Very sharp blade needs a substantial cover
+- A very sharp blade needs a substantial cover

-Well thought out and versatile this weeding hoe is useful for more than just weeding.
+Well thought-out and versatile this weeding hoe is useful for more than just weeding.
 The sharp, hooked, carbon steel blade slices easily into the ground, prising out weeds in a whole host of situations from pots and containers to the veg patch and flower border.
-Its shaped pine handle is comfortable and the weeder is light and easy to use.
-It comes in a handy bag and has a protective sheath for the blade and is available for both left and right handed gardeners.
+Its shaped pine handle is comfortable, and the weeder is light and easy to use.
+It comes in a handy bag and has a protective sheath for the blade.
+It's available for both left- and right-handed gardeners.
+We awarded the Niwaki weeding hoe a BBC Gardeners' World Magazine Best Buy for best versatile hand weeder.

 Read the full Niwaki weeding hoe review